 The authors encourage other scholars to use, adapt, and extend the development of this codebook in their own scholarship and efforts to revise institutional policy.

 Isabelle Jenkins is the Director of the Donelan Office of Community-Based Learning at the College of the Holy Cross.
 Isabelle also teaches in Holy Cross’ first-year seminar program (the Montserrat Program) and serves as a First-Year Advisor.
 Isabelle started at Holy Cross in the Chaplains’ Office in 2011 as a Fellow.
 She then moved to the Donelan Office in 2014, first as Assistant Director and then as Associate Director.
 Prior to her roles at Holy Cross, Isabelle worked in a variety of Higher Education settings through graduate assistantships including Chaplaincy, Student Life, Career Planning, Title IX Administration, and the Harvard College Women’s Center.
 Isabelle earned her Master of Divinity from Harvard Divinity School in May of 2014.
 There she studied literature and religion, higher education, and counseling.
 Isabelle graduated from Holy Cross in 2010 with a bachelor’s degree in religious studies and completed the pre-medical program.
 Isabelle also served as a fellow in the Episcopal Service Corps in Boston from 2010-2011, working as a Community Organizer in Watertown, MA.
-In addition to her work at Holy Cross, Isabelle is a Ph.D. candidate in Higher Education at the University of Massachusetts Boston.
-Isabelle’s dissertation research focuses on faculty teaching and skill development in culturally responsive pedagogy.
+In addition to her work at Holy Cross, Isabelle earned a Ph.D. in Higher Education from the University of Massachusetts Boston.
+Isabelle’s dissertation research focused on faculty teaching and skill development in culturally responsive pedagogy.
 Isabelle’s scholarship and practice interests center on how best to create classroom spaces that are inclusive of all types of learners, especially students from racially minoritized backgrounds.
 Part of these interests include how to cultivate and incentivize faculty and institutional practices to reward innovative, creative, and anti-racist teaching and learning practices.
 Isabelle lives just outside of Boston and loves running, reading, baking, and the Red Sox!